iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   // Create a ThematicDisplayProps object with the desired thematic settings const thematicProps: ThematicDisplayProps = {
-    displayMode: ThematicDisplayMode.Height, // The only currently supported thematic display mode
+    displayMode: ThematicDisplayMode.Height, // The thematic display mode; could also be ThematicDisplayMode.InverseDistanceWeightedSensors
     gradientSettings: {
       mode: ThematicGradientMode.Smooth, // The only currently supported thematic gradient mode
       stepCount: 0, // Only relevant for ThematicGradientMode.Stepped, which is currently unsupported.